Go to Home Display Full Screen

 What does ASTER resolution mean to the terrain modeler?
 Consider the first image at top right.
 It is an ASTER DEM of the Jordan river valley in the occupied West Bank of Israel.
 The image is approximately 2500 by 2500 postings large, covering an area of about 75 square kilometers.
 The image immediately below is a section of NIMA DTED0 quad N32E035, covering approximately the same area.
 Because of the inferior resolution of the DTED0 image, it is hard to believe that the coverages coincide very closely.
 Before ASTER, this was effectively the highest resolution DEM available to the civilian public.
 This DEM contains 232 by 246 individual elevation postings.
 The point should be obvious.
 The ASTER image contains more than 100 times as much data as the DTED0 image.

-Despite only being in orbit since February, 2000, ASTER has already accumulated a relatively large archive of imagery.
-The DEM data is offered for free download from the EOS Data Gateway.
+Since 2000, ASTER has accumulated a relatively large archive of imagery.
+The DEM data is offered for free download from the NASA WIST.
 However, the procedure for downloading the data is not particularly easy.
 You have to navigate a somewhat awkward and slow user interface.
 After placing your order using a four-step process, you must wait anywhere from one hour to two days for your image to become available for archived images, and as long as ten weeks if you request production of a DEM not in the archive.
-You download the data from a designated anonymous ftp site using an ftp utility like WS_FTP or the DOS command line.
+You download the data from a designated anonymous ftp site using a ftp client like FileZilla.
+The DEM files are also offered in a 16-bit GeoTiff format.
+This does not represent much of an advantage, because most graphics applications only read the more common 24-bit tiff format.
+The GDEM Tutorial gives instructions on how to download the data.

 Even if they could read it, very few applications know what to do with a GeoTiff DEM once they get it, since the format was really designed to accommodate 2D spatial data.
 (One that does due to recent upgrades is GlobalMapper).
 ASTER DEMs are also quite large.
 ASTER DEM I16 files are about 12 MB and FP32 files are 25MB in either of the two formats.
 This makes converting and transporting the files from one application to another a challenge.